Echinops6718/HealthInfo/Microbiome.md

 https://stephenskolnick.substack.com/p/so-you-have-to-take-antibiotics-how

-Type 1 diabetes may be strongly associated with Legionella growth in inadequately heated or cooled plumbing.
-Children and the elderly appear to be the most at risk, potentially due to lower immune system/microbiome resiliency:
+Type 1 diabetes may be associated with Legionella growth in inadequately heated or cooled plumbing.
+Children and immunocompromised people appear to be the most at risk, potentially due to lower immune system/microbiome resiliency:

 https://stephenskolnick.substack.com/p/on-the-origins-of-type-1-diabetes